o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

   as it can grossly affect performance.

-generally RMR does not write messages to the standard error device from *critical path* functions, therefore it is usually not harmful to enable a verbosity level of either RMR_VL_CRIT, or RMR_VL_ERR.
+Generally RMR does not write messages to the standard error device from *critical path* functions, therefore it is usually not harmful to enable a verbosity level of either RMR_VL_CRIT or RMR_VL_ERR.

 Messages written from the route table collection thread are still governed by the value placed into the verbose level